null-machine/simple-plotlines/README.md

 A: Open an [issue](https://github.com/null-machine/simple-plotlines/issues) or [pull request](https://github.com/null-machine/simple-plotlines/pulls)!

 #### Q: What happens if two notes have the same act and scene?
-A: The plotline view will behave weirdly, so don't do that...
+A: The views will look weird, but nothing bad will happen to your files.
+Either way, don't do that...
 If you want to insert a scene in the middle of an act, give it an unused act-scene name, and then use the act overview to drag and drop it where you want.
 The plugin will rename all relevant scenes for you.
+(Or rename everything by hand, the plugin sure won't stop you.)

 #### Q: I like your plugin!
 Can I support you?
 A: You shall have my eternal gratitude: https://www.buymeacoffee.com/nullmachine